What is a School Council?

 Children and staff will bring their views and suggestions to discuss as part of the agenda for each meeting.
-With the support of Mrs James and Ms Fortnum, the children in School Council share the views of their class, carry out fundraising activities and become involved in making school decisions.
+With the support of Mrs James and Ms Bain, the children in School Council share the views of their class, carry out fundraising activities and become involved in making school decisions.

 At World’s End we have an awareness of UN Conventions on the rights of the child (CRC) and are aiming to be a Rights Respecting School.
 With this in mind the rights that we will be learning in our school work closely with the work that is celebrated and carried out by the School Council.

 Mrs James worked with The School Council in creating our aims in a mission statement.
 ‘Every voice is heard!’